School Nutrition and Activity Project in Swindon (SNAPS)

 - National Child Measurement Programme annual data, to show if there are any changes in excess weight at school level.

-Further information and outcomes will be shared to encourage once the pilot work is complete.
+Further information and outcomes will be shared with schools once the pilot work is complete.

-The following resources can be downloaded for use in implementing SNAPS but are password protected.
+The following resources can be downloaded for use in implementing SNAPS and are password protected for our pilot schools.